top of page

 Acupuncturist, Herbalist, Massage Therapist

-Margaret found her way to bodywork in her early 20’s as she was nearing the end of her undergrad at Indiana University where she earned her Bachelor’s degree in Psychology.
-At that time she was dutifully on the premed track with a vision of a future in psychiatry when it started to become apparent to her that, more and more, she was shifting from a Western methodology to a more holistic and Eastern approach to treating trauma and emotional disharmonies.
-When searching for bodywork schools that had a somatic therapy related approach, she came across the Boulder College of Massage Therapy (BCMT) where she completed her massage certification and Associate’s degree in Occupational Sciences.
-During her first class at BCMT she was introduced to Shiatsu and the principles it shares with Traditional Chinese Medicine such as the 12 primary meridians, the 5 elements, and how when working with these aspects of our physiology we can balance the nervous system to affect not only our emotional wellbeing, but physical and internal distress, as well.
-After several years working as a massage therapist in Boulder and Denver, Margaret felt it was time to get back to studying emotional healing from a somatic approach, which brought her back to school to study Acupuncture and Chinese Herbal Medicine at the Colorado School of Traditional Chinese Medicine where she received her Master’s degree in the subjects.
+Margaret found her way to bodywork as she was nearing the end of her undergrad at Indiana University where she earned her Bachelor’s degree in Psychology.
+At that time, she was on the premed track with a vision of a future in psychiatry when it started to become apparent to her that, more and more, she was shifting from a Western methodology to a more holistic and Eastern approach to treating trauma and emotional disharmonies.
+When searching for bodywork schools that had a somatic therapy related approach, she came across the Boulder College of Massage Therapy (BCMT) where she completed her massage certification and Associate’s degree in Occupational Studies in Massage Therapy.
+During her time at BCMT, she was introduced to Shiatsu and the principles it shares with Traditional Chinese Medicine such as the 12 primary meridians, the 5 elements.
+She learned that when working with these aspects of our physiology we can balance the nervous system to affect not only our emotional wellbeing, but physical and internal disease, as well.
+After several years working as a massage therapist in Boulder and Denver, Margaret felt it was time to get back to studying emotional healing from a somatic approach from the perspective of Traditional Chinese Medicine.
+This desire to study physiology more deeply brought her back to school to study Acupuncture and Chinese Herbal Medicine at the Colorado School of Traditional Chinese Medicine where she received her Master’s degree both Acupuncture and Chinese Herbal Medicine.

-Margaret Weiser, L.Ac, MAcCHM, LMT has been an acupuncturist in Denver for the last 3 years, and has developed a healing practice with a foundation of medicine and spirituality.
+Margaret Weiser, L.Ac, MAcCHM, LMT has been an acupuncturist in Denver since 2021, and has developed a healing practice with a foundation of medicine and spirituality.
 Her practice largely focuses on emotional disharmonies and trauma along with all the issues that stem from it such as pain, fatigue, insomnia, anxiety, depression, and feeling stuck in life.

-Additionally, Margaret has also been a massage therapist in Colorado for 12 years.
-Her style is a deep tissue and pain treatment oriented with long, flowing strokes inspired by the Swedish modality of massage.
+Additionally, Margaret has also been a massage therapist in Colorado for since 2012.
+Her style is deep tissue and pain treatment oriented with long, flowing strokes inspired by Swedish massage.
 She loves that even with over a decade of experience in bodywork, she still gets new challenges from her massage clients as well as her acupuncture and herbal patients that invite her to think abstractly.
 The body and the psyche are so complex, but healing is for everyone, and for her, there is nothing better than seeing people healthier, happier, and more empowered.

 Education and Experience